 The competitive nature of a corporate society coupled with workplace bias takes a toll on our mental health while creating insecurities about the future of our jobs and career.
 This book shows how seemingly trivial yet repeated negative behaviors of workmates can constitute workplace harassment.

-Available in e-book, MOBI, EPUB, and PDF formats, this page-turning story is an eye-opener on bullying, harassment, and unfair treatment in the workplace.
+Available in MOBI, EPUB, and PDF formats, this page-turning e-book is an eye-opener on bullying, harassment, and unfair treatment in the workplace.
 Get your copy now and be empowered in today’s corporate society.